 Running the Calibrator Module

 The Calibrator is initialized by selecting the Apps button from the InfoWater Pro ribbon.
-With the App Manager dialog box open, select Calibrator from the list of applications and click on the Run button at the bottom of the dialog box.
+With the App Manager dialog box open, select Calibrator from the list of applications.
+With the Calibrator dialog box open, click on the Run menu and choose Start to being your calibration.